FWeinb/websocket.mod/README.md

 This is a small project implementing a WebSocket as descriped [here][spec].
 The Server is build upon [Vertex.BNetEx][BNetEx]

-Now I have start implementing the Draft 13 witch is Supported by Chrome >=15 and Firefox >=7 sadly i had to drop Suport for Safari 5.1.1 (temporary?)
-Only the bare minimum is implemented.
+Now there is support for Chrome >11 (i guess) and Firefox > 7 even iOS Mobile Safari >4.3 and Safari >= 5 are supported.
+I might clean up the messy Code.